phorton1/base-apps-gitMUI/docs/old_notes.md

 ## Other analysis ideas

-- CORRECT GITHUB LINKS in MD files
+- CORRECT gitHub LINKS in MD files
 - Libraries that SHOULD BE FORKS